-Career Services Center
+Career and Life Design Center

-Ward Edwards 1200; 660-543-4985careers@ucmo.edu; ucmo.edu/career

-The Career Services Center provides assistance to students in developing a highly personalized career development plan.
-Each academic program has a designated Career Development Coordinator who is an expert on the job market and career options for that particular field of study.
+Ward Edwards 1200; 660-543-4985careers@ucmo.edu; ucmo.edu/career is an expert on the job market and career options for that particular field of study.
 They are also highly skilled in coaching students to prepare them for the pursuit of their chosen profession.

+The Career and Life Design Center provides assistance to students in developing a highly personalized career development plan.
+Each academic program has a designated Career Development Coordinator who

-Services in the Career Services Center include:
+Services in the Career and Life Design Center include: